ResursBank/woocommerce-gateway/README.md

 # Resurs Bank payment gateway for WooCommerce

+The plugin was once written for v2.6 and up.
+If unsure about upgrades, take a look at resursbankgateway.php under "WC Tested up to".
+That section usually changes to match the requirements, to upgrade without upgrade warnings, from WooCommerce.
+However, as WooCommerce upgrades internal function the guarantee that older versions (like WC 2.6) won't work.
+In that case you really should consider upgrading WooCommerce also, unless not already done.

- * Compatible with WooCommerce 2.6 up to 3.3.x
+ * Compatibility: WooCommerce 2.6 up to 3.4.x
  * Plugin verified with PHP version 5.4 - 7.1
- * Addon scripts verified with PHP 5.3 - 7.2 (EComPHP 1.3.x and NetCURL 6.0.20)
+ * Addon scripts verified with PHP 5.3 - 7.2 (EComPHP 1.3.x and NetCURL 6.0.20+)

 ## Getting started / Installing